loomio/loomio-docs/guides/src/four-patterns-of-success.md

 ## Work better together with Loomio

 Groups around the world use Loomio to achieve better outcomes with less time and effort.
 Loomio is an all-in-one platform where you can discuss, collaborate and make decisions as a team.
 [Start a group on Loomio](https://loomio.org/g/new/?utm_campaign=guide&utm_term=help).

-<br><br>
-<p style="font-size:130%;text-align:center">“Loomio has led to better decisions, higher engagement, fewer meetings, and faster implementation.”</p> <center>—James Bloemendal, Ian Martin Group, Canada</center>
+> “Loomio has led to better decisions, higher engagement, fewer meetings, and faster implementation.” —James Bloemendal, Ian Martin Group, Canada

----

-__Tip:__  Use your Loomio group page to describe your vision, why this group was set up (purpose), the outcomes you seek and how you would like people to engage.

----

 ### Contact us